telliestudio/tellie-studios/README.md

 Products Page: Browse and purchase various art kits.
 Contact Page: Get in touch with us for any inquiries.
 Web Design Page: Explore our web design services and portfolio.
+Cart Page: View and manage items in your cart.
+Checkout Page: Complete your purchase securely.
 Products
 Lap Quilt Kits
 Our lap quilt kits include precut squares, hexagons, triangles, and strips with instructions on how to complete your quilt.
 Prices range from $60 to $100, depending on the design and materials.
 Design ideas include Floral Garden, Geometric Bliss, Vintage Charm, Modern Minimalist, and Seasonal Delight.
 If you're interested, please visit our contact page to send us a text or email to set up your order.